 This list of the best things to do with kids in Siem Reap proves that the city is very much a family-friendly one.
-There are many fun and fascinating experiences which children and parents alike are sure to enjoy, from adventurous outings to unique approaches to learning about the local history and culture.
+There are many fun and fascinating experiences that both children and parents can enjoy, from adventurous outings to unique approaches to learning about the local history and culture.
 No matter the age or interest, there’s sure to be some family-friendly activities you’ll enjoy around Siem Reap.

 One unique and inspiring feature about many of the Siem Reap children’s attractions is that they are often initiatives by NGOs trying to help the local Cambodians by providing them with new marketable skills.
 This means that your kids can also learn about responsible tourism from an early age and will know that the price of their ticket had a lasting impact on someone’s life.